Alexdenova/playground/README.md

 # Playground
 Here is the playground for python, machine learning, deep learning, and what you are interested in.

-Welcome your Pull requests for anything.
+Welcome your pull requests.

 One thing, we would like you to write your enviroment or docker-hub link with your codes/products.

-Let's PR !
+Let's play with us.

 ## If you want Enviroments
 #### Playground for Docker